MisanthropeGirl/schroders/README.md

 # Schroder's technical test

-My solution may not have gotten me a second interview but I can use this exercise as playground for learning new tools etc. The plan is, sarting with Redux, to go about integrating various state management libraries in to the application and then write thorough tests to go with.
+My solution may not have gotten me a second interview but I can use this exercise as playground for learning new tools etc. The plan is, starting with Redux, to go about integrating various state management libraries in to the application and then write thorough tests to go with.
 If it fits, I shall also look at adding Next.js.
 If I bash my head for long enough against Google (other search engines are available) without managing to figure things out I'll even resort to seeing if a LLM can be of assistence.

 This is not a read me in the traditional sense but rather a diary of thngs I learnt/fought with along the way.

 ## 2025-10-04

 Added old school style Redux (aka what I know thanks to my time at F1000).
-This is the first time I've done this from scratch (HL, GN and IT did this work for F1000) so it was all about seeing if I actually understood what I thought I did from that time.
+This is the first time I've done this from scratch (Helen L, Goran N and Igot T did this work for F1000) so it was all about seeing if I actually understood what I thought I did from that time.

 Bit of a faff (some of which was removing the prop-drilling I had initially gone with).
 I have set an initial state for several parameters which I believe makes sense in the circumstances.

 The biggest fight I had was with getting Redux DevTools to acknowledge the store.
-AIUI the lack of middleware in the store in this iteration is the reason for this which is why I've had to [https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/Recipes.md#using-in-a-typescript-project](explicitly link them up).
+AIUI the lack of middleware in the store in this iteration is the reason for this which is why I've had to [explicitly link them up](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/Recipes.md#using-in-a-typescript-project).

 ## 2025-10-10

 Started to add tests and today was all about index.tsx.
 Some comments I read online suggested skipping this as it is a trivial file and whilst I'm ordinarily in favour of the path of least resistence, I felt it was important, if only for the sake of completeness, for me to get this file tested as well.
 Cue a day of pain.

-Not knowing where to start, I took the sensible course and went looking to see [https://stackoverflow.com/questions/43044696/test-a-create-react-app-index-js-file](how others) have [https://joaoforja.com/blog/how-to-test-a-rect-app-indexjs](gone about it).
+Not knowing where to start, I took the sensible course and went looking to see [how others](https://stackoverflow.com/questions/43044696/test-a-create-react-app-index-js-file) have [gone about it](https://joaoforja.com/blog/how-to-test-a-rect-app-indexjs).

 ### First iteration